 Here is a list from Embark at Hobble Creek

 Following a nutritious dinner, another group therapy session or support group may walk through the 12-step program.
 The group therapy sessions develop community and fellowship in a private setting, facilitating healing and support sobriety even after the program ends.

 Embark Behavioral Health’s Short-Term Residential Programs

-Embark Behavioral Health has three dedicated, premier short-term residential programs that serve families nationally.
+Embark Behavioral Health has five dedicated, premier short-term residential programs that serve families nationally.
 Learn about each one to find one that fits your needs.

 Why Choose Embark Behavioral Health?

 Embark Behavioral Health is proud to be a family of behavioral health programs that help teens and young adults overcome mental health issues across the United States.
 Since 1995, we have been assisting families in reconnecting and finding healing.
 Our 25 years of experience means that we provide residential, academic and clinical care you can trust.

 Our programs take a unique approach to teenage and young adult mental health, realizing that each individual has their battle to fight, and therefore, each treatment method needs to be personal.
 We specialize in teen and family healing.
 It’s what we do, and we do it well.

 Using research-backed and outcomes-focused methods, we have a wide range of mental health services at the ready, helping teenagers and young adults overcome addiction through residential rehab.